kdcio/abu/README.md

    `REGION` is the [AWS Region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) you want your application to be deployed.

-   `PROFILE` is used by AWS CLI to indentify who you are.
+   `PROFILE` is used by AWS CLI to identify who you are.
 Here's how you configure [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).

 3. Run local setup script